Akadama: Size and components

 Akadama has a pH of 6.9 and conductivity of 0.052 ms/cm.

 Uses

 Akadama is used in the cultivation of plants.
 It can be used alone or mixed in as an amendment to other soil substrates such as lava rock, pumice, stone, peat moss, bark, etc. It is supplied in various sizes including "Shohin" (less than 1/16 inch), "Small" (1/16 inch to 1/4 inch), and "Medium" (1/4 inch to 1/2 inch).
 All sizes are suitable for many sorts of potted plants, but in particular, shohin or small is the preferred choice for cactus and succulent plants.

+Regional variation and quality differences

+Many premium akadama soils are mined from Japan’s Kanto region, particularly Ibaraki Prefecture.
+The volcanic subsoils there contain allophane- and imogolite-type clay minerals that produce hard, porous granules with stable structure under repeated watering.
+Akadama from other regions may contain more volcanic ash or loosely consolidated material, making it softer and more prone to disintegration.
+For this reason, “hard quality” (硬質 kōshitsu) akadama from Ibaraki is often preferred by bonsai growers for its durability and long-term stability.